-The magnitude of LEs measure the rate at which the system become unpredictable and how fast the information about the initial state get scrambled \cite{Gur-Ari_Hanada_Shenker_2016}.\!\!\!
-The largest LE can be related to dynamics reversibility and Loschmidth echo, e.g.\ \cite{JalabertPastawski2001,Tarkhov_Wimberger_Fine_2017,Veble_Prosen_2004}.\!
-In the strictly overdamped limit of the FK model the largest LE at vanishing dc driving was shown to be in close relation to the critical depining force \cite{Odavic}.\!\!
-Moreover, in the JJ arrays systems the critical depining force is analogous to the critical current \cite{Reichhardt_Reichhardt_2016}, therefore the study of largest LE is of principal importance.
-While in the Kuramoto model the characteristics of the LE spectrum is used to distinguish between different dynamical regimes \cite{Patra_Ghosh_2016}.\!
-In a similar manner we identify GOE features (see Sects.\ \ref{resultsA} \ref{resultsB}, \ref{resultsD} and \ref{resultsF}) in the dissipatively driven FK model and show how from the LE spectrum we identify several different dynamical regimes (see Sect. \ref{resultsC}).
+The magnitude of LEs measures the rate at which the system becomes unpredictable and how fast the information about the initial state gets scrambled \cite{Gur-Ari_Hanada_Shenker_2016}.
+The largest LE can be related to dynamics reversibility and Loschmidth echo, e.g.\ \cite{JalabertPastawski2001,Tarkhov_Wimberger_Fine_2017,Veble_Prosen_2004}.
+In the strictly overdamped limit of the FK model, the largest LE at vanishing dc driving was shown to be in close relation to the critical depinning force \cite{Odavic}.
+Moreover, in the JJ arrays systems, the critical depinning force is analogous to the critical current \cite{Reichhardt_Reichhardt_2016}, therefore the study of the largest LE is of principal importance.
+While in the Kuramoto model the characteristics of the LE spectrum are used to distinguish between different dynamical regimes \cite{Patra_Ghosh_2016}.
+Similarly, we identify GOE features (see Sects.\ \ref{resultsA} \ref{resultsB}, \ref{resultsD} and \ref{resultsF}) in the dissipatively driven FK model and show how from the LE spectrum we identify several different dynamical regimes (see Sect. \ref{resultsC}).